-Pope seeks peace in Jerusalem, highlights plight of war-scarred children – Vanguard
+Pope’s Christmas message seeks peace in Jerusalem – Vanguard

 |